Lilian-CR/Niver-do-Bursa/README.md

 # 🎉 Countdown to Bursa's Birthday

-This is a mini celebration website created with love to count down to **Bursa's birthday**!
+This is a mini celebration website created to count down to **Bursa's birthday**!
 It shows a countdown to **00:01 Brasília time**, and when the time arrives, you'll see floating balloons and fun emojis. 💕🥳🎉🎂

 ---